HARLEY HAHN'S USENET CENTER

 Together, the mainstream and alternative hierarchies comprise the most important part of Usenet, and contain virtually all the newsgroups most people care about.
 The table below shows these hierarchies along with short descriptions.
 (Note: The bit hierarchy carries articles from a system of mailing lists that used to be called Bitnet.)

 As I mentioned, Usenet has well over 600 different hierarchies.
 Most of these were established to serve a particular region of the world (such as a city or country) or a particular organization (such as a university or company).
 We call these REGIONAL and ORGANIZATIONAL HIERARCHIES, and you can see some examples in the table below.
-(For a full list, take a look at the Internet Resources at the end of this section.)

 As you might imagine, the regional and organizational hierarchies are less important than the mainstream and alternative hierarchies and are not carried as widely.
 For the most part, you can ignore them unless you have an interest in a specific region or organization.